 - December 12th, 2015 -1850 Census pages for the Town of Lyndon:

-navigation to the bottom of each page so now it is possible to browse
+to the bottom of each page so now it is possible to browse page-to-page

-page-to-page without going back to the Index page.
-Reformated the pages
+to the Index page.
+Reformated the pages to make them

 - December 3rd, 2015 - Added much information and reformatted the Carnahan Family Cemetery (Elko).
 Also added navigation to the page and added it to the list of Cemeteries in Coldspring.

 - November 30th, 2015 - Completed link checking on the Town of Leon.
 Added four cemetery links to the page.